CubedProgrammer/schedule_spreadsheet_gen/README.md

 2-5 would mean Tuesday through Friday.

 Time is the starting time of this entry, in the form `hour:minute`.

+Count is the number of periods, defaults to one.
+Period duration was specified at the very top.

 Foreground and background are the colours for the cells of that entry, they are completely optional.